Henrik Jonback

 Henrik Jonback (born 1973) is a Swedish producer, songwriter and musician.

+Career

-Writing credits include Britney Spears, Madonna, Avicii, Galantis, Miike Snow, Kelis, Kylie Minogue, David Guetta, Dolly Parton, OneRepublic, Ms. Dynamite, Sugababes, and Christina Milian.
+Jonback's writing credits include Britney Spears, Madonna, Avicii, Galantis, Miike Snow, Kelis, Kylie Minogue, David Guetta, Dolly Parton, OneRepublic, Ms. Dynamite, Sugababes, and Christina Milian.
 He has worked in close collaboration with producers Bloodshy & Avant over the years.
 Jonback co-wrote "Toxic" with Cathy Dennis and Bloodshy & Avant; it became one of the best selling singles of 2004.